Jean-François Barbier: Biography

 Subsequently, he participated in all the campaigns of the Revolutionary Wars of 1794, 1795, and 1796 in the Armies of the Rhine, the North, the Sambre & Meuse, and the campaigns of 1797–1800 in southern Germany and Switzerland.

 In 1802, he was employed in the Army of Hanover under the command of Bernadotte.
-His services were rewarded 24 January 1804 by the Knight's Cross of the Legion of Honour.
+His services were rewarded on 24 January 1804 by the Knight's Cross of the Legion of Honour.
 15 June after he was made an Officer of the Order.

-He came to the notice of the Emperor Napoleon at the Battle of Austerlitz, where he was hit in the neck by a musket ball, 2 December 1805, which earned him his appointment to the rank of Commander of the Legion of Honor on 25 December 1805.
+He came to the notice of the Emperor Napoleon at the Battle of Austerlitz, where he was hit in the neck by a musket ball, on 2 December 1805, which earned him his appointment to the rank of Commander of the Legion of Honor on 25 December 1805.

-He participated the Prussian campaign (1806) and a few days before the Battle of Jena-Auerstadt, he was promoted to brigadier general on 7 October 1806.
+He participated in the Prussian campaign (1806) and a few days before the Battle of Jena-Auerstadt, he was promoted to brigadier general on 7 October 1806.

 Appointed Baron of the Empire in 1808, he assigned in the Trasimène department to supervise recruitment and training.

 Admitted to retirement on 1 September 1814, he came out of retirement in the Restoration.
 He retired on 25 November 1818 to Strasbourg and died on 6 May 1828.